-"...and entering toward her, [the angel] said, 'Greetings, one having been favored (lit., "having been graced"), the Lord ('is' or 'be') with you."
+The first statement that the angel Gabriel made to Mary was a declaration of her "favored status". "...and entering toward her, [the angel] said, 'Greetings, one having been favored (lit., "having been graced"), the Lord ('is' or 'be') with you."
 As you can see from the more primitive and literal translation I made from the Greek, the angel used a verbal form of the word for "grace" or "unmerited favor".
 The significance of this word is that it states that the favor which God had for her had nothing whatever to do with her performance.
 This word talks of grace or favor shown to someone who has not earned it.
 It is unmerited, unearned.
 She did not deserve what God was going to do in her life.
 The other thing about this particular verbal form is that it implies favor which God had determined toward her at some point in the past that has ongoing effect.
 In other words, He has favored her, and His attitude was still the same toward her.
-If what I am saying is accurate, ... that she had not really done something heroic, or if she was not some super-spiritual person that could have felt that God was obliged to work on her behalf because of her super-righteous life..., then her puzzlement at this greeting makes sense (vs. 29).
+If what I am saying is accurate, ... that she had not really done something heroic, ... or that she was not some super-spiritual person that could have felt that God was obliged to work on her behalf because of her super-righteous life..., then her puzzlement at this greeting makes more sense (vs. 29).
 She did not see herself as better than others, or more deserving of God's attention and favor.
+That is why this greeting was puzzling.
 Remember, she was a young woman, maybe as young as 14-16 years of age.
 She had not yet made her mark in the world.
-She had not shown herself to be anyone outstanding or dramatically different.
+She had not shown herself to be anyone outstanding, or dramatically different.
 She was probably still being tucked into bed by her mother and father.
 Her days were probably spent at home, doing household chores with her mom and other women.
 She had not lived long enough, or done anything, to deserve what the angel was about to tell her.
 Yet, the angel declared, "You are having been shown grace by God."

 Did you know that the same word is applied to us?
 In Ephesians, Paul writes about how God determined ahead of time that those who would be in Christ would be set apart to Him and would be adopted into His family.
 Why?
-Because of His great love.
-All of this showcases His grace, which He lavished upon us (lit., "He graced us").
+Because of His great love, ...not something we have done to earn special privileges.
+All of this showcases His grace, which He freely bestowed upon us (lit., "He graced us" - vs. 6).
 In other words, all of us who have come to Christ have been recipients of the unearned favor of God.
-The angel could say to each one of us, "Greetings, one having been favored, the Lord is with you."
+The angel could say to each one of us, just as he did to Mary, "Greetings, one having been favored, the Lord is with you."
+Of course, that is what "grace" means, "undeserved favor".
+God showed His graciousness to us by sending Jesus for us.
+We had not done anything to deserve that.
+Quite the contrary, we were enemies of God, sinners in rebellion and disregard of Him (Rom.
+5:8-10).

 The second declaration of the angel was the phrase, "the Lord is with you".
 The word "is" is not actually there, so the phrase could be understood as referring either to the present, or to the future ("the Lord will be with you"), or even as a declaration, "the Lord be with you".
-Again, her reaction of fear and confusion indicates that she was not used to thinking of God being "with her".
+Again, Mary's reaction of fear and confusion indicates that she was not used to thinking of God being "with her".
 Who was she, after all?